-The NYSE requires that all listed companies subject to its corporate governance listing standards have a compensation committee composed entirely of independent directors1 with a written committee charter.2 The NYSE further requires that the compensation committee carry out a number of minimum responsibilities.
-While the responsibilities of a compensation committee may be delegated to subcommittees, each subcommittee still must be composed entirely of independent directors and have a published charter.3
+The NYSE requires that all listed companies subject to its corporate governance listing standards have a compensation committee composed entirely of independent directors1 with a written committee charter that addresses all of the duties described in this section.2 The NYSE further requires that the compensation committee carry out a number of minimum responsibilities.
+While the responsibilities of a compensation committee may be delegated to subcommittees, each subcommittee still must be composed entirely of independent directors and also have a published charter.3

-Under the NYSE rules, a compensation committee must (a) review and approve goals and objectives relevant to chief executive officer ("CEO") compensation, (b) evaluate the CEO's performance in light of such goals and objectives and (c) either as a committee or together with the other independent directors determine and approve the CEO's compensation based upon such evaluation.
-In determining the long-term incentive component of CEO compensation, the NYSE suggests that a compensation committee consider (1) the company's performance and relative shareholder return, (2) the value of similar incentive awards to CEOs at comparable companies and (3) the awards given to the CEO in
+Under the NYSE rules, a compensation committee must (a) review and approve goals and objectives relevant to the chief executive officer ("CEO") compensation, (b) evaluate the CEO's performance in light of such goals and objectives, and (c) either as a committee or together with the other independent directors determine and approve the CEO's compensation based upon such evaluation.
+In determining the long-term incentive component of CEO compensation, the NYSE suggests that a